Chen-Tianao/my-academic-page/content/project/Teaching Practicum/Principle and Design of Medical Devices/index.md

 slides:
 ---
 # Notice
-Welcome to visit this practicum project!🤝
+Welcome to visit this course practicum project!🤝

-In view of my limited knowledge, there are still many deficiencies in this report.
+In view of my limited knowledge, there are still many deficiencies in the report.
 If there are any unreasonable points, please make your valuable comments.

 # Report
 ## 需求分析